Geary v. Visitation of Blessed Virgin Mary School: Procedural history

 The appellee filed a complaint with the Equal Employment Opportunity Commission (EEOC), claiming that the school had violated the terms of the Age Discrimination in Employment Act (ADEA).
 When the EEOC complaint was filed, the school took steps to cancel the appellee's health insurance, stating that the cancellation was necessary because of the legal action.

 The EEOC ultimately ruled that the discharge itself did not constitute a violation of the ADEA, but the subsequent cancellation of the insurance was retaliatory in nature and was a violation of the Act. (a), (d).

 A suit was brought in the United States District Court for the Eastern District of Pennsylvania, alleging violations of the ADEA.
 The District Court held that: (1) The ADEA does not apply to religious schools and, (2) The appellee's state claims for intentional infliction of emotional distress and wrongful discharge were without merit.
 The District Court granted summary judgment in favor of the school.

 The decision of the District Court was appealed, resulting in this decision.

 Question presented

 Does the ADEA protect a lay instructor employed in a church-operated elementary school?

 Answer

-Maybe.
 ADEA can only apply to an employment action that was taken based on a claim of religious doctrine or tenet if the plaintiff does not challenge the validity of the doctrine or tenet and only asks whether the doctrine or tenet actually motivated the challenged employment action.